ewfx/gaipl-best5/README.md

 - 🔹 Backend: python
 - 🔹 Database: vectordb for RAG based solution
 - 🔹 Other: OpenAI API

+The Open API related techstack what we used in this project are:
 * TextLoader, UnstructuredFileLoader and CSVLoader to load our internal throubleshooting/F&Q documents
 * OpenAI embedding - for text similarity, classification, recommendation
 * langchain
 * vectordb - FAISS, to load the document with embedding for personalised recommendation of tickets
 * LLM with model GPT-4 (as mentioned in problem statement)
 * RAG based qa chain - For retriving a user query from vector db.
 To retrive relevant documents or text chunks, which serve as context for the LLM.

 ## 👥 Team
 - **Prajna Chakraborty** - [GitHub](#) | [LinkedIn](#)